 I Poor Satisfying Al oove average 4.2.
-Colloquium / exam grading Does not know a Reproduces basic terms, without difficulty to new knowledge, understands subject matter, of the terms and the notions that substant examples. ter, explains explains the content of the subject, a Active participation in the less than 70% of a attendance 70-75 % of attendance 76-85 5% of attendance 86-100% of attendance lessons 0 points 5 points 7 points 10 points с · 2 3 4 5 4.3.
-Creating a final grade Seminar paper 15 points 22 points 27 points 30 points according to evaluation 2 3 4 5 elements Colloquium / writte exam 50-64% 65-77% 78-89% 90-100% 25 points 3 30 points 35 points 40 points 2 3 5 5 Oral exam 10 points 3 15 points 18 points 20 points kno centage of adopted owledge, skills and ences (teaching + final exam) Nume erous grade ECTS grade 4.4.
-Creating a final grade 90-100% · · · · xcellent) А according to absolute allocation 80-89,9% ery good) B 65 - 79,9% 60 - 64,9% (good) ufficient) C D 50 - 59,9% \ \ ufficient) E
+Colloquium / exam grading Does not know a memory, no deeper understanding.
+Ind does not apply the basic terms Innot apply or explain the contents Reproduces basic terms, without difficulty transfers new knowledge, understands subject matter, explains the terms and the notions that substantiate by examples. thoroughly explains the content of the subject, and Active participation in the less than 70% of a attendance 70-759 % of attendance 76-85 5% of attendance 86-100% of attendance 1 lessons 0 points 5 points 7 points 10 points G .
+2 3 4 5 4.3.
+Creating a final grade Seminar paper 15 points 22 points 27 points 30 points according to evaluation 2 3 4 5 elements Colloquium / written exam 65-77% 78-89% 90-100% 25 points 30 points 35 points 40 points 2 3 5 5 Oral exam 10 points 15 points 18 points 20 points kno centage of adopted owledge, skills and ences (teaching + final exam) Numer ous grade ECTS grade 4.4.
+Creating a final grade according to absolute allocation 90-100% · cellent) А 80 - 89,9% 65 - 79,9% ry good) B 65 - 79,9% 60 - 64,9% 1 good) fficient) D $\frac{60-64,9\%}{50-59,9\%}$ 2 (sufficient) D 2 (sufficient) E

-5. ADDITIONAL INFORMATION ABOUT THE COURSE 5.1.
+5. ADDITIONAL INFORMA TION ABOUT THE COURSE 5.1.
 Compulsory literature (available in the library and Title Number of copies in the library Availability via other media through other media) Klarić, M.: Analiza rizika, Ekonomski fakultet u Osijeku, Sveučilište Josipa Jurja Strossmayer, Osijek, 2006.
 Sučević, D. Krizni menadžmenta, Lider, Zagreb, 2010.
 5.2.
 Additional literature (at the moment of changes and/or amended of study programme) Lectures outlines Klarić, M.: Uvod u menadžment rizika, , Ekonomski fakultet u Osijeku, Sveučilište Josipa Jurja Strossmayer, Osijek, 2011.
 5.3.
 Quality assurance methods that ensure the acquisition of knowledge, skills and competences The control of students' work quality and the acquisition of necessary knowledge and skills will be ensured through interactive work.
 By a classes and provided information on students' progress through short colloquiums and homework, information for further guidance to stude of their work.
 Students will be informed about their rights and obligations as well as the methods of work and the required literature.
 Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian employment service on the annual stat Alumni association. ents will be provided in order to increase the efficiency 5.4. information on the course and contact with the teacher It is obligatory for every student to regularly inform about the course, teaching and teaching activities.
 All information about teaching or ar pages of the course and on the web pages of the Polytechnic.
 Students can contact the teachers during the consultation term (at least one h can be addressed during classes.
 It is possible to ask questions by e-mail (from the official e-mail address from the domain @ vus.hr) th working days from the receipt of e-mail). nour per week), while brief ques tions and explanations